imLunah/Valorant-Playercards/README.md

 # Valorant-Playercards

-Valorant-Playercards is a website that presents each and every current playercard in the game Valorant. <br/> All the data was implemented through the unofficial Valorant API.
+Valorant-Playercards is a website that presents each and every current playercard in the game Valorant.
+It showcases the main player banner, wide banner, and even the small profile icon while hovering.
+All the data was implemented through the unofficial Valorant API.

 <img src="https://github.com/imLunah/Valorant-Playercards/blob/main/src/images/valorant-card.png"/>
 <img src="https://github.com/imLunah/Valorant-Playercards/blob/main/src/images/valorant-card-2.png"/>